-Theyre going to retain the name and they want to and plan to retain every employee, Rivertown Ford owner Richard Stephens said today.
-Its really a blessing, I think, for everybody.
+"They're going to retain the name and they want to and plan to retain every employee," Rivertown Ford owner Richard Stephens said Thursday.
+"It's really a blessing for everybody.
 I think the customers are going to be served well.
-These guys have virtually unlimited resources.
+These guys have virtually unlimited resources."

 Group 1 owns and operates 121 auto dealerships, 158 franchises and 30 collision centers in the U.S. and the United Kingdom.
 It has 31 brands in its portfolio and employs more than 8,000.

 Rivertown Ford is an offshoot of the Freeway Ford dealership launched by Stephens on Box Road in 1981.
-Rivertown was constructed on eight acres of land in 2000, opening in January 2001, with Freeway Ford closing its doors in 2008.
+Rivertown was constructed on eight acres of land in 2000 and opened in January 2001, with Freeway Ford closing its doors in 2008.

 Stephens said he and wife, Dee Dee, plan to spend more time with their four children, eight grandchildren and close friends.
 Members of Christ Community Church in Columbus, the Harris County couple also will travel on missions to assist those in need.
 They ventured to India earlier this year and will journey to Uganda in November.